Are you suffering from low back pain and are looking for low back stretches?

 Working Toward a Full Back Bend For Low Back Pain Relief

 You will have to get up off the floor (or bed) for this stretch.
 You will also need an exercise ball.

-Figure 7-21: Passive back bend over an exercise ball.
+Figure 7-21: Passive back bend over

 To use an exercise ball to do a passive back bend, simply sit on the floor, holding the ball behind you.
 Then move up the ball as it rolls under you until you are arching your back over the ball as far as you comfortably can (Figure 7-21).